 Natural Lands Trust is unique among the region’s conservation organizations because of our substantial commitment to owning land in perpetuity.

-Natural Lands Trust holds 287 conservation easements and other restrictions on nearly 20,000 acres.
+Natural Lands Trust holds 366 conservation easements and other restrictions on more than 22,000 acres.
 The properties range from private estates to historic properties and former agricultural lands.

 We often partner with non-profits and government agencies to help them preserve land.
 This can involve purchasing a property and then transferring ownership to the partner as we’ve done to add to places like French Creek State Park and Marsh Creek State Park.
 It can also involve in-depth consultations with local governments to help them implement open space programs or plan for growth.